What do I need to know about exams?

 Your progress will be monitored in tutorials and any deficiencies will be noticed.
 Sometimes students have a personal problem that impacts on their work.
 It is best to let your Personal Tutor know about this as soon as possible, so that relevant allowance and adjustments can be made.
-If you would prefer, you can always talk to the Welfare Advisor, Acting Head of Welfare/Chaplain or the Senior Tutor.
+If you would prefer, you can always talk to the Heads of Wellbeing or the Senior Tutor.
 If you are having problems understanding particular topic areas in your course, your Personal Tutor may be able to organise some additional remedial tutorials for you.

 If you fail to keep up with your work, you will be treated as academically deficient.
 In such cases, the Academic Disciplinary procedure comes into effect as outlined in the College Bye-Laws (Disciplinary Procedures: Academic and Non-academic).
 This process will ultimately lead to academically deficient students who do not successfully return to Good Academic Standing being sent down from the College and the University.
 Hopefully, your academic career will pass without your engaging with any of these procedures.

 If you are unable to complete any of your academic work due to illness, you should inform your Personal Tutor immediately.
 If you are unable to attend a tutorial or practical class or to complete the work for a tutorial or class, you should also contact the academic tutor as soon as possible.
 Academic tutors may, at their own discretion, rearrange tutorials or arrange to mark work which is submitted late.
 They are more likely to be sympathetic to such requests if they were notified of the problems in advance.
 If you have an infectious disease, such as ‘flu, you should inform the College Nurse of your symptoms.

 If you have an illness which is likely to prevent you from completing your academic work for a period of longer than two weeks in any term, it is likely that you will have to suspend your studies.
 You should contact the Senior Tutor as soon as this appears to be likely.